 Genealogical research combined with Y-DNA testing can often determine and verify a most recent common ancestor of a group of males who have been found to be related.
 Because subtle mutations will occur over the generations, some family branches can often (but not always) be defined or verified — provided the genealogy is known and accurate.
 As the genealogical research of these families is being developed, Y-DNA test can often assist in furthering and refining the direction of the research.

-Those who have participated in the Stark Family Y-DNA Project have come from many different lines of descent and nine unrelated groups of project participants have evolved.
+Those who have participated in the Stark Family Y-DNA Project have come from many different lines of descent.
 The Stark Family Y-DNA Project has clearly verified descendants of Aaron Stark [1608-1685] of Connecticut are not related to descendants of Archibald Stark of New Hampshire (father of General John Stark of Revolutionary War Fame); James Stark of Stafford County, Virginia; nor Dr. Richard Starke of York County, Virginia.
-[See Aaron Stark Genetic Genealogy Report] However, descendants of Archibald, James and Richard are related to each other; although the identity of their common ancestor is not known.
-[See Killermont Stark Families Genetic Genealogy Report]
+However, descendants of Archibald, James and Richard are related to each other; although the identity of their common ancestor is not known.

 This is an example of the benefits of combining genealogical research with Y-DNA testing.
 Even if a person doesn’t know their ancestry, a Y-DNA test may reveal their relatedness to one or more of the participants in this project.